10 Thrilling Halloween STEM ActivitiesOct. 25, 2019

 Make it a challenge by giving your child rules to abide by during the engineering of his or her structure.
 For example, decide upon a set number of toothpicks and pumpkins, and tell your child to build the tallest tower possible given the amount of supplies allotted.
 Additionally, feel free to build more structures, like a creepy 3D witch’s hat!

-This simple STEM activity is perfect for first grade or lower, and allows little learners to explore chemical reactions of common household items.
+This simple pumpkin STEM activity is perfect for the first grade or lower, and allows little learners to explore chemical reactions of common household items.
 Close to Halloween, go ahead and carve your pumpkin, and protect your work area with plenty of paper towels or newspaper, since things are about to get messy!
 Once carved, sprinkle baking soda on the inside bottom of the pumpkin carcass.

 It’s not necessary to measure, but add at least 4 to 5 tablespoons of baking soda to the bottom of the jack-o-lantern.
 Add a few drops of food coloring, using the color of your child’s choice.
 Finally, help your child pour vinegar into the bottom of the pumpkin and watch it erupt!
 Afterwards, discuss the chemical reaction that occurs when mixing vinegar with baking soda!